All Episodes

 They think we're stupid.

-And and they're probably right.
+And they're probably right.

-And they're right, and they're kind of right.
+And they're kind of right.

-Um there's a colleague of mine who found him on Instagram and just kept sending him information, basically, determined to crack him.
+And the poor presenter, you know, the poor presenter, there's a colleague of mine who found him on Instagram and just kept sending him information, basically, determined to crack him.

-And then about nine months later, the guy, the poor presenter replied and said, Can you send me a bit more on that?
+And then about nine months later, the guy, the poor presenter replied and said, can you send me a bit more on that?

-And then never heard of him again, and he certainly didn't do anything more for the BBC.
+And he certainly didn't do anything more for the BBC.

-He realized.
+He realised.

-And the documentary, if you you can find that documentary on YouTube and things, look at the comments underneath it.
+And the documentary, if you can find that documentary on YouTube and things, look at the comments underneath it.

 It's extraordinary.